mohwaili/ArtiBol/README.md

 1. **Unit Tests**
 2. **Snapshot Tests**
-    - **Important:** Snapshot tests are recorded on an **iPhone SE (3rd generation)** simulator.
+    - **Important:** Snapshot tests are recorded on an **iPhone 16e** simulator.
 Running on a different device or simulator may cause mismatches.
 If a snapshot test fails due to a device change, re-record it.
 3. **Feature Tests**

 ### ** Running All Tests**